2026 United States state legislative elections: Wyoming

 Half of the seats of the Wyoming Senate and all of the seats of the Wyoming House of Representatives are up for election in 2026.
 Republicans currently control both chambers.
+The state's far-right Republican Freedom Caucus, which had won a majority of the House in 2024, sought to take full legislative control by winning a majority in the Senate, but they lost most of their House seats and a number of Senate seats in the primary elections, instead.